-Other major contributors have included Phil Arrington(US), Aaron Auzins(US), Kieran May (UK) and Oga Shi (Japan); Eric ‘ECM’ Mylonas(US);as well as marketing directors from every company involved in producing games in the arcade industry.
+Other major contributors have included Phil Arrington(US), Aaron Auzins(US), Kieran May (UK) and Oga Shi (Japan); Eric ‘ECM’ Mylonas(US); Chaos (US); as well as marketing directors from every company involved in producing games in the arcade industry.
 We also would like to thank everyone who has provided tips to us in the past.
 We also appreciate it when sites who discuss the news we break give us credit for it as that is simple netiquette.

-If you want to contact us with a tip to another story or if you wish to share with us other useful information for the site(it must be coin-op related – sorry we aren’t in the business of covering other types of news at this point), you can contact us @ firstname.lastname@example.org.
-You can contact Shaggy directly at shaggy (at) arcadeheroes.com.
+If you want to contact us with a tip to another story or if you wish to share with us other useful information for the site(it must be coin-op related – sorry we aren’t in the business of covering other types of news at this point, i.e. mobile games), you can contact us @ firstname.lastname@example.org.
+You can contact Shaggy directly using the contact form on the site here.

 Also if you are a fan of the site and what we do, please support our sponsors or pick up some Arcade Heroes merchandise via our store!